metaskills/zep-demos/README.md

 * I would imagine that a find or create pattern for a user is common.
 Perhaps an API upsert pattern would be useful?
 Either way, easy to make a helper function that does this.
 * The User id property is a number but might be better off with a string. https://github.com/getzep/zep-js/issues/109
 * Do Zep sessions expire???
 Seems no. It would be nice if they expired in 30 days if not updated much the same way OpenAI's Thread object does?
 Would be nice too to set a TTL on a session when creating it too.
+* Role Type for JavaScript/TypeScript Should Be roleType vs role_type. https://github.com/getzep/docs.getzep.com/issues/108
+* A common pattern in Ecommerce systems is moving a user from anonymous to identified.
+This is especially useful for conversion tracking.
+HOW DO YOU DO THIS WITH ZEP?!?